Create Role Description

 • Manage complex communications that involve understanding and responding to multiple and divergent viewpoints

-• Explore creative ways to engage diverse audiences and communicate information
+• Explore creative ways to share information and communicate with diverse audiences

-• Write fluently and persuasively in plain English and in a range of styles and formats
+• Write clearly, concisely and persuasively in a range of styles and formats

 Advanced